William King Harvey: Central Intelligence Agency

-Harvey was also involved in Operation Mongoose, a CIA operation run from Miami, Florida that ran various attempts to undermine or overthrow the Cuban Revolution.
+Harvey was also involved in Operation Mongoose, a CIA operation run from Miami that ran various attempts to undermine or overthrow the Cuban Revolution.
+He was appointed as chief of Task Force W, which Harvey named after a hero of his, William Walker.
 At the height of the Cuban Missile Crisis in October 1962, Harvey sent ten intelligence operatives into Cuba to gather intelligence and prepare for an invasion Harvey thought inevitable.
 The unauthorized operation tarnished Harvey's reputation.
-Although he was eventually assigned to Rome as station chief in 1963 following a punitive administrative post at CIA headquarters, he failed to acclimate to the milieu and was denied a high-profile assignment in the Laotian Civil War by Richard Helms.
+Reportedly Harvey was called into the White House where he lost his temper and told Attorney General Bobby Kennedy that “If you fuckers hadn’t fucked up the Bay of Pigs, we wouldn’t be in this fucking mess!”.
+The argument ended with Kennedy storming out of the room.
+CIA director John McCone would say "Harvey has destroyed himself today.
+His usefulness has ended".
+Harvey had come to resent Bobby Kennedy, according to a friend he hated him "with a purple passion".
+He was eventually reassigned to Rome as station chief in 1963 following a punitive administrative post at CIA headquarters, he failed to acclimate to the milieu and was denied a high-profile assignment in the Laotian Civil War by Richard Helms.
 Notably, Harvey recommended Colonel Renzo Rocca, chief of the Italian military intelligence Division R, as liaison for building up the Italian component of Operation Gladio in 1964.
 However, his drinking and health deteriorated, and he was ultimately relieved.

 Although Harvey briefly headed a CIA headquarters unit on possible countermeasures to electronic surveillance, he took an extended leave of absence (largely precipitated by his alcoholism and the concurrent fallout from his relationship with Roselli, who had been convicted in an elaborate card-cheating case) throughout much of 1967.
 He formally retired from the CIA in January 1968.
-Following a brief law practice in Washington, D.C., Harvey and his family relocated to Indianapolis amid fears of ongoing surveillance in 1969.
+Following a brief law practice in Washington, D.C., Harvey and his family moved to Indianapolis amid fears of ongoing surveillance in 1969.
 During this period, he curtailed his alcohol use and edited legal decisions for the Bobbs-Merrill Company.
 In 1975, he testified before the Church Committee on some of the CIA's past operations.

-Harvey died in Indianapolis on June 9, 1976, from a heart attack, at the age of 60.